-Some babies are too small or too sick to survive, and some parents can face the heartbreaking decision of withdrawing care.
-Parents and families members that have experienced a loss on the neonatal unit may require specialist bereavement support.
+Parents and family members who have experienced a death on the neonatal unit may require specialist bereavement support.
 The pain and feelings of loss parents face after the death of their baby is indescribable.
-It also affects siblings, grandparents and the wider circle of family and friends.
+It may also affects siblings, grandparents and the wider circle of family and friends.
 We are committed to supporting and encouraging families to access bereavement support.

-Facilities and services for bereaved parents will vary depending on the neonatal units.
-There may be facilities which will enable families to stay with their baby for a day or two and the neonatal team should do everything possible to families parents are supported with any cultural or religious practices.
+Facilities and services for bereaved parents will vary depending on the neonatal unit.
+There may be facilities which will enable families to stay with their baby for a day or two.
+The neonatal team will endeavour to do everything possible to ensure families are supported with any cultural or religious practices.
 All neonatal units will have a bereavement service and bereavement support may be available for the family at home.

 The following two weeks after Phoebe’s death are still a blur.
 I remember the overwhelming feeling of grief kicking in whilst trying to plan a funeral and continue to be a mum to my other daughter, Lily.
 I felt so alone and as if nobody else understood what had happened or how I was feeling.
 I felt as if I would never be able to get past these feelings and that I would never feel happiness again.
-It is now coming up to Phoebe’s 2nd Birthday and I can say that I have felt happiness again.
+I can say that I have felt happiness again.
 This does not mean the grief has gotten any less but I have found my ‘new normal’.
 I still think of Phoebe every single day, I still cry, I still look at photos over and over and this will never change.
 However, I have learnt to live my new life and Phoebe plays a massive part in mine and Lily’s life.

 Katie, Mummy to Lily & Phoebe

 Spoons has a Facebook bereavement support group.
-Run by a bereaved parent the group provides a safe and understanding space for other bereaved parents to share their thoughts and feelings without fear of being judged.
+This is run by Katie.
+The group provides a safe and understanding space for other bereaved parents to share their thoughts and feelings without fear of being judged.

-We are also able to fund counselling and trauma therapy for families who have experienced a loss on the neonatal unit.
+We are also able to fund counselling and trauma therapy for families who have experienced a loss on the neonatal unit in Greater Manchester.